Personal Injury Lawyer Serving Tennessee + Georgia

 For instance, if the driver involved in your accident was texting while driving, speeding excessively, or under the influence of alcohol or drugs, these factors could significantly shift the fault away from you.
 It’s crucial to consider whether the driver could and should have seen you, despite your crossing against the signal.
 If it’s determined that your level of fault is less than 50%, you may still be eligible to seek compensation.

-If you or a loved one has been involved in a pedestrian accident in Tennessee, it’s crucial to be aware of the time limits for filing an injury claim.
-Under Tennessee law, you generally have one year from the date of the accident to initiate a lawsuit for injuries sustained.
+Under Tennessee law, you generally have one year from the date of the accident to initiate a lawsuit for injuries sustained in a pedestrian accident.
 This statute of limitations is a critical factor in protecting your right to compensation.

 Exceptions to the One-Year Timeline